 All personnel working with live vertebrates must receive sufficient training in all procedures in which they will participate to ensure that animals are properly cared for and maintained.
 View the Federal Compliance OnLine Training Programs for the care and use of laboratory animals.
 New faculty, staff, and students are required to complete the Humane Care and Use of Laboratory Animals and Occupational Health and Safety modules, along with any other applicable species or technique modules before beginning work with animals.
 Student and staff training will be supplemented by the principal investigator who is responsible for maintaining his/her own training level.
 The Adjunct and Associate Adjunct Veterinarians will provide training, as needed, to any investigator who wishes to engage in surgical techniques with which they are unfamiliar.
 It is the principal investigator's responsibility to maintain training records for themselves and any other participants working under their approved protocol.
 Training records must be provided for inspection by any oversight authority including the IACUC.

 The IACUC makes available a library of materials that may be used for self-training and updating knowledge.
-Available to each investigator is the Assurance Statement of the College, IACUC policies, the Guide for the Care and Use of Laboratory Animals (OLAW, PHS), the USDA regulations (Subchapter A), Guidelines for the Use of Fishes in Field Research (Hubbs et al., 2003) (pdf) , Guidelines for the Use of Live Amphibians and Reptiles in Field Research (Hutchinson, 1987) (pdf), Acceptable Field Methods in Mammalogy (Amer.
+Available to each investigator is the Assurance Statement of the university, IACUC policies, the Guide for the Care and Use of Laboratory Animals (OLAW, PHS), the USDA regulations (Subchapter A), Guidelines for the Use of Fishes in Field Research (Hubbs et al., 2003) (pdf) , Guidelines for the Use of Live Amphibians and Reptiles in Field Research (Hutchinson, 1987) (pdf), Acceptable Field Methods in Mammalogy (Amer.
 Soc.
 Mammal., 1987), and Guidelines to the Use of Wild Birds in Research (The Ornithological Council, 1999).
 Additionally, a list of useful references and training materials will be made available from the committee; a partial bibliography of pertinent information, a list of IACUC Members with contact information, and other materials deemed as appropriate to assist investigators in meeting the requirements under the Animal Welfare Act.

 In some cases, it is necessary to maintain unique conditions as a part of a research protocol, e.g., photo-periods, radiation treatments, immuno-suppression.
 If such a laboratory area is not properly identified, and entry is made inappropriately, responsibility shall rest with the investigator not the inspecting authority.